 Are dandelions nutritious?
 The short answer is yes.
 Dandelions have many nutritional benefits.
 They have been used for hundreds of years in herbal medicines.

 Dandelions contain vitamins A, C and K as well as some smaller amounts of vitamin B. They also contain minerals such as iron and calcium.
 Dandelions have been known to help with issues such as acne, digestion and even cancer.

 Though dandelions were traditionally used as a herbal tea, they have a wider array of uses in modern times.
 They do have a bitter taste, which some people are not used to, but they can really enhance some dishes.

 - added to soup or pasta.

-Because Minnesota is still basically in Lock Down from COVID-19, I had some extra time on my hands.
+Because Minnesota is still basically in Lock Down (it was 2020 when I wrote this), I had some extra time on my hands.
 I’m currently “enjoying” lockdown with my parents on their 23-acre farm in Minnesota.